bitsneak/htlle-da-vorlage/tools/github/README.md

-# GitHub actions
+# GitHub action

-The workflow `Build and send diploma thesis` allows the user to build the diploma thesis via a github workflow and send it to a Microsoft Teams channel.
+The workflow `Build and send diploma thesis` allows the user to build the diploma thesis via a GitHub workflow and send it to a Microsoft Teams channel.

+## Preperations

+### GitHub

+Create a folder `.github/workflows` in the root of your repository.
+You can now choose between `diploma-thesis-docker.yml`, `diploma-thesis-manual.yml` and `diploma-thesis-action.yml` to paste into the newly created folder.
+It is recommended to rename the the chosen GitHub Action variant to `thesis.yml`.

+- **-manual** installs all the dependencies in the Action itself
+  - runtime: ~10 minutes
+  - recommended for diploma theses <= 2024
+- **-docker** uses the Docker image
+  - runtime: ~3 minutes
+- **-action** uses the published GitHub Action provided by the `HTLLE-DA-Vorlage` repository
+  - runtime: ~3 minutes

-## Create GitHub secrets
+### GitHub secrets

-In your GitHub repository you first need to create the secrets the action needs.
+In your GitHub repository you first need to create the secrets the Action needs.
 For that, go to the `Settings` Tab of your repository and under the section `Security` go to `Secrets and variables` and choose to the option `Actions`.

 ![Github repository settings](img/github-repo-settings.png)

-Now click on the button `New repository secret` to create the GitHub action secrets.
+Now click on the button `New repository secret` to create the GitHub Action secrets.

 ![Github secret creation](img/github-action-secret-creation.png)